Symmetry Invest A/S Annual Letter 2021

 We think the current valuation is way too low.
 In 2023 when SportnCo is fully consolidated we think EBITDA will be in the 45-50 EUR range with a free cash flow of around 40 million EUR.
 The enterprise value today is around 250 or 6-7 forward free cash flow.
 This is for an asset light business that is growing topline +20% YoY mainly with recurring revenues.

-Investment case: HelloFresh (HELFY)
+Investment case: HelloFresh (OTCMKTS:HELFY)

 Hellofresh have managed to grow revenue 20x (from 0,3 to 6,0 billion EUR) in just 6 years.
 They have achieved this while going from cash burning to profitable and is now doing share buybacks.
 Even though the business got a Covid boost it was a structural grower before Covid.